methane/python-dstring/README.md

 ## CPython

-### Replace dedent() with dstring
+### Replace dedent() with d-string

 [`dstringify.py`](./dstringify.py) is a script that replaces `dedent("""...""")` with `d"""..."""`.
 The result of running dstringify.py on `Python/Lib` is in [`dstringify.patch`](./dstringify.patch).

-The goals of this attempt is to verify the problem caused by the specification of d-string that strips the leading newline.
-Therefore, it does not add an empty line at the beginning when replacing.
+The goal of this experiment is to investigate issues caused by d-string's behavior of stripping the leading newline.
+To reproduce that behavior faithfully, `dstringify.py` does not insert a leading blank line when replacing `dedent("""...""")`.

 The result of running `make quicktest` is as follows.